jet-sony/Nota/DiffusionRL.md

 ## Classifier Free Diffusion [$_1$](https://arxiv.org/abs/2207.12598)

 All big and popular image generation models use this.
-Basically, we condition the diffusion model on an embedding vector (usually obtained from CLIP), and then alternate between with-embedding and without-embedding steps:
+Basically, we condition the diffusion model on an embedding vector (usually obtained from CLIP), and then alternate between with-embedding and without-embedding steps.

-$$

-$$